smurfix/DaBroker/doc/client.rst

 `obj_b`.
 However, it will _not_ check in the cache (or on the server) whether the server's version of `obj_a.some_obj` still refers to `obj_b`.

-This bascially means that at any time, a single object represents a specific consistent instance at the time it was accessed.
+This basically means that at any time, a single object represents a specific consistent instance at the time it was accessed.
 If you want a consistent snapshot of a whole list of objects, there are two ways to do this: